rlexa/configurator/README.md

 	    }
 	}

-For any given key the inflation **context tries to search for a public member of that name, a property providing a setter or a public function prepending the key with “set” or “Set”**.
+For any given key the inflation **context tries to search for a public member of that name, a property providing a setter or a public function prepending the key with "set" or "Set"**.
 **Simple type values like int, float, string etc. can also be configured** in which case the configured value is assigned at inflate time:

 ...XML...